bvaughn/react-virtualized/docs/InfiniteLoader.md

 Higher-order component that manages just-in-time fetching of data as a user scrolls up or down in a list.

-Note that this component is inteded to assist with row-loading.
+Note that this component is intended to assist with row-loading.
 As such it is best suited for use with `Table` and `List` (although it can also be used with `Grid`).
 This HOC is not compatible with the `Collection` component.